Sovego/Sovego/README.md

 [![WakaTime](https://wakatime.com/badge/user/ddf0d2a7-f05b-4a5b-8910-e698db439d89.svg)](https://wakatime.com/@ddf0d2a7-f05b-4a5b-8910-e698db439d89)

 Welcome to my GitHub profile!
-I'm a passionate **ML Engineer** focused on computer vision and NLP tasks.
+I'm a **ML Engineer** focused on computer vision and NLP tasks.
 I also enjoy building websites and mobile applications when I can.

 ---